-This post is filled with tons of online learning resources to keep your kids busy and learning at home.
+Whether your child is home-schooled, in traditional school, before or after school, or needing something to occupy and educate during the summer, this post is filled with tons of learning at home activities for children.
 I’ve compiled a lot of internet resources that are free or have a free trial that would work for a short time.
-All of these online learning resources are designed to help you as you are working on what life will look like as your children are now learning at home.
+All of these at-home learning activities are designed to help you find educational and safe online resources for your kids.

 - You will probably find some ideas here that will also appeal to your older kids as well.
 Remind them of the fun they had when they were younger!